“`xml

 Can you walk me through scheduling an AWS exam?

-Scheduling an AWS exam is pretty straightforward.
+Scheduling an AWS exam is a straightforward process.

-Online proctoring is an option for all AWS Certification exams.
+Most exams are available around the clock, and online proctoring is an option for all AWS Certification exams.

-The cost of AWS certifications varies.
+The cost for AWS certifications can vary.

 Do I need to meet any specific criteria to take an AWS cert exam?

-For most AWS certification exams, there are no strict prerequisites.
+Great news: for most AWS certification exams, there are no strict prerequisites.

 Where can I find an AWS exam center close to me?

-AWS partners with testing centers worldwide.
+AWS collaborates with testing centers around the world.

 What’s the deal with the different AWS certification paths?

-You can start with a general certification and then specialize based on your interests and career goals.
+Think of starting with a general certification and then specialize based on your interests and career goals.